 This collection holds the regional, national, and subnational serial publications produced and released informally.
 These are typically re-released in updated form a few years later.

 Poverty and Labor Briefs is a semiannual series produced by the Latin America and the Caribbean Poverty Gender and Equity Group (LCSPP) of the World Bank.
 The briefs track and benchmark poverty and labor outcomes in the region using harmonized databases of socio-economic and labor market statistics.

-This report is produced twice a year, reporting on the current economic outlook of the Middle East and North Africa region.
+This report is produced four times per year, reporting on the recent economic developments and short term outlook of the Middle East and North Africa region.
 It is produced by the Chief Economist's office of the region (MNACE).
 These reports highlight a particular theme (such as fuel subsidies, service delivery, oil prices).
 This series was formerly known as Middle East and North Africa Regional Economic Update, and combines with the series Middle East and North Africa Quarterly Economic Brief.